GuanceCloud/guance-docs/docs/en/logs/miniapp-collection.md

 ### Setup

-**datakit:** Send log data to Guance Cloud through datakit log acquisition API
+**datakit:** Send log data to Guance through datakit log acquisition API

 **import SDK:** SDK can be introduced into application by ` NPM ` and ` CDN `.
 After initialization, it can be stored in global variables, which is convenient for other pages to refer to